heroku/kafka-packaging-scripts/README.md

     * The host must have `nfsd` installed and running (default on Mac OS X).
     * Recommended: Ensure that any local firewall software on your host is not interfering with NFS.
 * Guests aka VMs:
-    * The guest must have NFS support installed (default for the Vagrant boxes we use for `deb` and `rpm`).
+    * The guest must have NFS support installed (default for the `deb` and `rpm` Vagrant boxes we use).

-You will also need to **provide your sudo password** when running commands such as `vagrant up` and `vagrant destroy` because Vagrant must be able to update `/etc/exports` on your host machine.
+Vagrant will also prompt you for **your sudo password** when you run commands such as `vagrant up` and `vagrant destroy` because Vagrant must be able to update `/etc/exports` on your host machine.
+(Your sudo password will be cached for a certain amount of time.)

 ## GPG setup (for signing Confluent release packages)